BranchIntl/goworker2/README.md

 goworker2 is a Go-based background job processing library with pluggable components.
 It provides a clean, modular architecture supporting multiple queue backends, serializers, and statistics providers.

-Originally inspired by Resque-compatible job processing, goworker2 has evolved into a flexible framework that can work with Redis, RabbitMQ, in-memory queues, and custom backends.
+Originally inspired by Resque-compatible job processing, goworker2 has evolved into a flexible framework that can work with Redis, RabbitMQ, and custom backends.

 **Note**: This is a complete rewrite and modernization of the original [goworker](https://github.com/benmanns/goworker) library by Benjamin Manns, designed as a new project rather than a backwards-compatible upgrade.
 We're grateful for the inspiration and foundation provided by the original work.

 ## Features

-- **Multiple Queue Backends**: Redis, RabbitMQ, in-memory, or bring your own
+- **Multiple Queue Backends**: Redis, RabbitMQ, or bring your own
 - **Pluggable Serializers**: JSON, Resque, Sneakers/ActiveJob, or custom formats
 - **Statistics Providers**: Resque-compatible, NoOp, or custom monitoring
 - **Pre-configured Engines**: Ready-to-use setups for common scenarios